McKetrik History, Family Crest & Coats of Arms

 The surname McKetrik was first found in Galloway (Gaelic: Gall-ghaidhealaibh), an area of southwestern Scotland, now part of the Council Area of Dumfries and Galloway, that formerly consisted of the counties of Wigtown (West Galloway) and Kirkcudbright (East Galloway), where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the McKetrik family
+Early History of the McKetrik family

 This web page shows only a small excerpt of our McKetrik research.
 Another 106 words (8 lines of text) covering the years 1000, 1376, 1643 and are included under the topic Early McKetrik History in all our PDF Extended History products and printed products wherever possible.